noahehall/multicloud/multicloud.md

 - multicloud
   - requires attention to the network latency introduced for request pipelines that traverse cloud networking boundaries

-### cloudnative migration patterns

-- refactor/migration: service by service is moved to the cloud into a new architecture
-- lift and shift: aka rehost; copy pasta legacy into cloud services to save on hosting costs
-  - the idea is you take the entire legacy set of applications and move it into the cloud
-  - the core benefit is reducing infrastructure costs (no more on premise) while taking advantage of cloud compute reliability & availability
-- replatform: lift and shift then replacement/refactor
-  - this is more incremental then a pure lift and shift
-  - you will need to connect the remaining legacy services with the new cloud services until everything is fully migrated

 ### server-based vs serverless architectures

 - cost aside, its all about